-To calculate the 4-year graduation rate, the Massachusetts Department of Elementary and Secondary Education (ESE) tracks a cohort of students from 9th grade through high school and then divides the number of students who graduate within four years by the total number in the cohort.
+To calculate the 4-year graduation rate, the Massachusetts Department of Elementary and Secondary Education (DESE) tracks a cohort of students from 9th grade through high school and then divides the number of students who graduate within four years by the total number in the cohort.
 In other words the rate provides the percentage of the cohort that graduates in 4 years or less.
 For example, the formula for the 2011 cohort is:

 Rates are generated for the entire student population and for individual student subgroups at the state-, district-, and school-level.

-ESE is calculating and reporting graduation rates as part of overall efforts to improve educational outcomes for all students.
+DESE is calculating and reporting graduation rates as part of overall efforts to improve educational outcomes for all students.
 In addition, reporting graduation rates is required by the federal No Child Left Behind Act (NCLB) and by a National Governors Association compact that Massachusetts has signed.

 Until recently, graduation rates could only be estimated from annual dropout data or from grade level enrollment information.
 Since 2006, the Department has had enough student-level data from the state's Student Information Management System (SIMS) to track an individual class from the initial entrance into 9th grade through to graduation.